Simplified Intents¶

 In the new model:¶

-- Both sides take equal and opposite changes in exposure.
+- Both sides accept equal and opposite vector changes Δe.

 - Execution depends only on both participants having sufficient economic headroom.